 - Seek mercy.
 (Hebrews 4:16)

 Unfortunately, showing grace and mercy become difficult amidst hurt feelings and wounded pride.
-They become difficult when your kid does exactly what you’ve told him 100 times not to do.
+They become difficult when your child does exactly what you’ve told him 100 times not to do.
 Grace becomes hard when your family once again fails to support you.
-And mercy doesn’t come easily when another Christian offends you or when you suffer because of another’s poor choices.
+Likewise, mercy doesn’t come easily when another Christian offends you or when you suffer because of another’s poor choices.

 How can we overcome these strong emotions that only create drama and lead to regret when we fail to extend mercy and grace?